 If your LG refrigerator is leaking water into the floor from the freezer compartment, there could be several reasons why.
 Assuming your refrigerator hasn't lost power and the water isn't from thawing and melting items in the freezer, then you can begin investigating some common reasons why water might get onto the floor of your kitchen.

 Sometimes you place a container with liquid in it into your freezer for one reason or another.
 Perhaps you are freezing a tray of specialty ice cubes.
 Whenever you have an open container of water or any other liquid, there is a chance of spillage before the liquid freezes.
-Check to see if an ice tray or other container of water has spilled inside the freezer.
-This could be the simple explanation for the water in the floor.
+Check to see if an ice tray or other container of water has spilled inside the freezer, which is a simple explanation for the water in the floor.

-A common reason for refrigerators to leak water into the floor is a clogged defrost drain.
+A common reason for refrigerators to leak water into the floor is a clogged defrost drain or a cracked LG refrigerator drain pan.
 When the defrost heater in the freezer melts away the frost on the cooling coil, the water flows down a drain and into a pan underneath the unit.
 When food or ice clogs the drain, the water backs up and can run out into the floor in large quantities.
 Clearing the drain with hot water will fix this problem.